Der Spiegel: People's Mojahedin Organization of Iran

+In 2019, the Hamburg state court ordered Der Spiegel to remove unsupported claims from an article that accused the People's Mojahedin Organization of Iran (MEK) of "torture" and "psychoterror".

 2022 fake news about refugee death at the Greece–Turkey borders

 In the summer of 2022, Der Spiegel published three articles and a podcast regarding the death of a refugee girl named "Maria" on an islet in the Evros river at the Greece–Turkey borders, accusing Greece of failing to aid the refugees, which caused the girl's death.
-But at the end of December 2022, the magazine retracted the articles and the podcast.
+At the end of December 2022, however, the magazine retracted the articles and the podcast.
 Greek newspaper Kathimerini reported that the story had been fabricated.
 In 2023, the Swiss newspaper Neue Zürcher Zeitung (NZZ) wrote that this story was "one of the largest fake news breakdowns since Claas Relotius."